2024–25 New Mexico Lobos women's basketball team

 The 2024–25 New Mexico Lobos women's basketball team represent the University of New Mexico during the 2024–25 NCAA Division I women's basketball season.
-The Lobos are led by ninth-year head coach Mike Bradbury, play their home games at The Pit in Albuquerque, New Mexico, as members of the Mountain West Conference.
+The Lobos were led by ninth-year head coach Mike Bradbury, played their home games at The Pit in Albuquerque, New Mexico, as members of the Mountain West Conference.

 Previous season

 The Lobos finished the 2023–24 season 21–11, 12–6 in Mountain West play to finish in second place.
 They were defeated by San Diego State in the quarterfinals of the Mountain West tournament.